San Pietro in Montorio and Sant'Onofrio al Gianicolo.

 The third chapel on the left has frescoes by Antoniazzo Romano.
 The altarpiece represents Saint Anne, the Virgin, and Child.
 The ceiling has a mandorla with God the Father and the fresco above the chapel represents Salomon and David.

-The second chapel on the left, the Raimondi Chapel (1640) was designed by Gian Lorenzo Bernini.
-It also includes frescoes by Francesco Baratta and sculptures by Andrea Bolgi and Niccolò Sale.
+The second chapel on the left, from the entrance, the Raimondi Chapel (1640) was designed by Gian Lorenzo Bernini.
+It also hosts vaulting frescoes by Francesco Baratta and sculptures by Andrea Bolgi and Niccolò Sale.

-The Tempietto (“small temple”) is a memorial built by Donato Bramante, in 1502, in the couryard of San Pietro in Montorio.
-This work was also commissioned by Ferdinando and Isabela, the Tempietto is considered one of the great masterpieces of the High Renaissance Italian architecture.
-After spending years in Milan, the artist moved to Rome where he was notices by Cardinal Giuliano della Rovere (future Pope Julius II).
-He was able to study ancient Roman architecture which inspired his work greatly, he was also inspired by Brunelleschi.
+The Tempietto (“small temple”) is a memorial built by Donato Bramante, in 1502, in the courtyard of San Pietro in Montorio.
+This work was also commissioned by Ferdinando and Isabela, the Tempietto is considered one of the great masterpieces of the High Renaissance Italian architecture because of its balance of order, perspective and symmetry.
+After spending years in Milan, the artist moved to Rome where he was noticed by Cardinal Giuliano della Rovere (future Pope Julius II).
+He was able to study ancient Roman architecture which inspired his work greatly, he was also inspired by the great work of his predecessor, Florentine Brunelleschi.
 Many of the temples he studied were circular and so is this too.
-The tempted is the first work in the Renaissance to have Tuscan columns.
-The tempietto signs the exact spot of the martyrdom of St. Peter.
+The Tempietto is the first work in Renaissance architecture to feature Tuscan columns.
+The Tempietto signs the exact spot of the martyrdom of St. Peter.
 The little temple is perfectly proportioned.
 Inside there is an altar with carvings representing the death of the saint.
 The floor is in the late Ccsmatesque style.

 The second church is Sant’Onofrio, which is located on a small terrace with a garden and also in this case, a great view on Rome.

-The construction of the church began in 1439 after pope Eugene IV approved its foundation and was completed in 1446 at the end of a steep climb known as Salita di Sant’Onofrio, made in order to facilitate the access to the Janiculum Hill from the Vatican.
+The construction of the church began in 1439 after Pope Eugene IV approved its foundation and was completed in 1446 - at the end of a steep climb known as the Salita di Sant’Onofrio, made in order to facilitate the access to the Janiculum Hill from the Vatican.

 The church has only a single nave with two chapels on each side.
-It houses several works of art by great artists of both the Renaissance and the XVII century.
-The church does not have an actual facade but it has a lovely “L” shaped portico.
-At the end of the portico there is little chapel known as the Madonna del Rosario built in the early 600s for the Vaini family from Florence.
+It houses several works of art by great artists of both the Renaissance and the 17th century.
+The church does not have an actual façade but it has a lovely “L” shaped portico.
+At the end of the portico there is little chapel known as the Madonna del Rosario built in the early 1600s for the Vaini family from Florence.
 The little cloister is probably the oldest feature of the church.
-It dates back to the mid-XV century and it has frescoes with stories of the life of Sant’Onofrio by the Cavalier d’Arpino, made for the jubilee of 1600.
-The little passage that leads from the portico to the cloister has very damaged Renaissance frescoes representing monks.
+It dates back to the mid-15th century and it has frescoes with stories of the life of Sant’Onofrio by Mannerist master Cavalier d’Arpino, made for the jubilee of 1600.
+The little passage that leads from the portico to the cloister has very damaged Renaissance frescoes representing monks in prayer.

-One of the frescoes by Cavalier d'Arpino in the Cloister.
+One of the frescoes by Cavalier d'Arpino in the cloisters.

-A detail of the early XV century fresco between the portico and the cloister, Tuscan school.
+A detail of the early 15th century fresco between the portico and the cloisters, Tuscan school.

 One of the frescoes by Domenichino in the portico.

-The church is famous for its links with Torquato Tasso, the great Renaissance poet who wrote Jerusalem Delivered in which Christians fight Muslims and take the Holy Land back.
-He spent the last years of his life here, hoping to be crowned poet by pope Clemens VIII, like Petrarch but centuries before.
+The church is famous for its links with Torquato Tasso, the great Renaissance poet who wrote Jerusalem Delivered in which Christians fight the Moors to take back control of the Holy Land.
+He spent the last years of his life here, hoping to be crowned poet by Pope Clement VIII on the Capitoline Hill, like Petrarch centuries before.
 The “coronation” did not take place because the poet died on 25 April 1595.
 Sant’Onofrio became then a shrine to artists and poets visiting Rome.
-Not far from the church there is also what remains of the dead oak tree under which the poet used to meditate.
+Not far from the church there is also what remains of the dead oak tree under which the poet used to write and meditate.
 The same place was later used by St. Philip Neri for prayer and as a place to gather with his congregation.
-In 1945 pope Pius XII gave part of the convent to the Equestrian Order of the Sacred Sepulchre of Jerusalem, in honour of Tasso’s masterpiece.
-In the XVIII century Goethe visits Sant’Onofrio and writes an impression of it in his Journey to Italy.
+In 1945, Pope Pius XII gave part of the convent to the Equestrian Order of the Sacred Sepulchre of Jerusalem, in honor of Tasso’s masterpiece.
+In the 18th century Goethe visited Sant’Onofrio and wrote an impression of it in his Journey to Italy.

 Tasso's memorials in the Church.